Lawsuit charges for-profit university preyed on Black and female students

 “It started to make me feel like I couldn’t write or speak, which didn’t make sense because I’d just earned a 4.0 for my master’s,” Carroll, 49, said.
 “I knew it didn’t seem right, but I was so far in it, I couldn’t turn back.”

 Her experience reflects what a class-action lawsuit alleges was an insidious scheme by Walden to lure and then trap students, especially those who were Black and female, in a cycle of debt and despair.
-The National Student Legal Defense Network, which is representing the students with civil rights law firm Relman Colfax, claims that Walden violated not only consumer protection laws but also Title VI of the Civil Rights Act by preying on minorities and women and misrepresenting the costs and credits required for getting an advanced degree.
+The National Student Legal Defense Network, which filed the suit in January on behalf of former students, claims that Walden violated not only consumer protection laws but also Title VI of the Civil Rights Act by preying on minorities and women and misrepresenting the costs and credits required for getting an advanced degree.

 The lawsuit, filed in federal court in Maryland, charges that Walden intentionally stretched out the process of completing a capstone project, requiring students to re-enroll for semesters on end, paying tuition all the while, while they waited for approval from a three-member committee.
 As a result, the suit estimates, the school overcharged students by more than $28.5 million.